Program Notes

 By Robert A. Margo

-As a classical instrument, the mandolin has
+As a classical instrument, the mandolin

-ensembles in the United States.
+classical mandolin ensembles in the United States.

 The repertoire for mandolin orchestra includes